Mikheil Saakashvili: Prosecution in Georgia after presidency

 On 13 August 2014, Saakashvili was charged with embezzling budget funds.
 On 14 August, an internal search was declared, and on 31 August, the procedure for declaring an international search was launched.
 On 1 August 2015, Interpol refused to declare Saakashvili on the international wanted list, as the Georgian authorities demanded.
 In September, the property of the Saakashvili family was seized.
 His personal bank accounts in Georgia were also seized.

 In March 2015, Ukraine denied a Georgian request to extradite Saakashvili, as it deemed the criminal cases against him politically motivated.
 Saakashvili stated on 1 June 2015 that he had given up (three days before) Georgian citizenship to avoid "guaranteed imprisonment" in Georgia.
 The Constitution of Ukraine forbids the extradition of Ukrainians to other states.

 On 8 August 2017, the Georgian General Prosecutor's Office claimed Saakashvili would face up to 11 years of imprisonment (charges included the spending of public funding on personal needs, abuse of power during the dispersal of a demonstration on 7 November 2007, the beating of former MP Valery Gelashvili and the raid of Imedi TV).
 On 18 August 2017, Georgia requested Ukraine to extradite Saakashvili.
 On 5 September, the Ukrainian authorities confirmed that they had received the request from Georgia.

 On 5 January 2018, the Tbilisi City Court sentenced Saakashvili to three-year imprisonment in absentia for abusing power in pardoning the former Interior Ministry officials convicted in the 2006 Sandro Girgvliani murder case.
 On 28 June 2018, the Tbilisi City Court found Saakashvili guilty of abusing his authority as president by trying to cover up evidence related to the 2005 beating of opposition lawmaker Valery Gelashvili and sentenced him in absentia to six years in prison.
 Saakashvili and his supporters denounced the verdict as politically motivated.

 After returning to Georgia in 2021, Saakashvili was additionally charged for illegal border crossing.

-Poisoning During Incarceration
+Poisoning during incarceration

-In December 2022, a legal team lead by Massimo D'Angelo released toxicology findings that allegedly showed elevated levels of heavy metals, including arsenic and mercury, in his body.
+In December 2022, a legal team led by Massimo D'Angelo released toxicology findings that allegedly showed elevated levels of heavy metals, including arsenic and mercury, in his body.
 An American toxicologist argued that the results were consistent with poisoning during his 2021 imprisonment and warned that his health posed an imminent risk without treatment abroad.
 Saakashvili also experienced significant weight loss and neurological symptoms, which drew concern from international observers and prompted calls for his transfer to a foreign hospital.
-Ukrainian president Volodymyr Zelensky described his treatment as “a de facto public execution.”
+Ukrainian president Volodymyr Zelensky described his treatment as "a de facto public execution."